-The two of us leave the tavern, and now continue on a true road leading to Solzédniê.
+The two of us exit the tavern, and now continue on a true road leading to Solzédniê.
 It…certainly feels quite different.
-Normally it is only Hikaru and I, walking along no path in particular other than the one we create ourselves.
+Normally it is only Hikaru and I, walking along no path in particular aside from that which we create ourselves.
 But here, there are many others along the road: some on foot such as ourselves, a few in carts full of goods, and the occasional ornate carriage—dozens of people going to and fro.

 At last we reach what one may truly call Solzédniê, the city itself.

 We come in at midday, when apparently all the world is out.
-Housewives gathering ingredients for the evening, children running around a tad too close to the carriages for comfort, men carrying crates off into the alleyways, and whatever businesses presumably exist there.
+Housewives gathering ingredients for the evening, children running around a tad too close to the carriages for comfort, men carrying crates off into the alleyways to whatever businesses presumably exist there.

 For myself, there is one constant presence, that grows closer and closer to me…

 “Hikaru, is everything well?”
 I look up and ask him, yet he does not react even a wit.
 It is as though I am not even here; yet even so, he still walks closer and closer to myself.
 But, perhaps he did not hear me…

 “Hikaru? …Hikaru?”
 I ask becoming louder each time; and still, no reaction.
 We continue walking along.

 I look down, and suddenly notice something a tad concerning…

 Occasionally, I have noticed him twisting and twirling things with his hands, his hair and occasionally his necklace.
 Never did I think too deeply of it, but now I notice it once more—except instead of just a few strands flowing around his fingers, there is so much, wound so tightly, it is becoming a knot!
 And it seems he does not notice at all—!

 “Hikaru, is everything well?!”
 Now I ask even more loudly than every time previous, and shake him slightly to get his attention.
 Although I am to the right of him, where his hair mostly obscures his face…I believe I still see him wince.